schnerring/schnerring.github.io/content/posts/use-the-trezor-hardware-wallet-anonymously-inside-a-virtualbox-whonix-vm-with-external-wallets-like-adalite-and-monero-gui/index.md

 ---
 title: "Use the Trezor Hardware Wallet Anonymously Inside a VirtualBox Whonix VM With External Wallets Like Adalite and Monero GUI"
 date: 2021-10-22T20:15:36+02:00
-cover: "img/cover.png"
+cover:
-useRelativeCover: true
+  src: "img/cover.png"
 hideReadMore: true
 comments: true
 tags:
   - adalite
   - anonymity
   - cardano
   - cryptocurrency
   - monero
   - privacy
   - qubes os
   - trezor
   - virtualbox
   - whonix
 ---

 In the past, I used an old laptop running [Qubes OS](https://www.qubes-os.org/) for any cryptocurrency-related stuff, and it worked great.
 It's where I first learned about [Whonix](https://www.whonix.org), a desktop operating system designed to protect your privacy online.
 Unfortunately, Qubes OS is a bit picky about the hardware it runs on.
 My old laptop only has four gigs of RAM, and I could barely run two instances of [MyEtherWallet](https://www.myetherwallet.com) in two separate [qubes](https://www.qubes-os.org/doc/glossary/#qube) without the system running out of memory.